Updated: May 22, 2021

 ALLOW Allow the process to happen.
 Let go of resistance and control.
 Let the experience wash through you.
 In this moment of exhilaration, allow change to happen.

-Jessica Lohrey is a Certified Yoga Therapist practicing in Asheville, NC and Fort Lauderdale, FL.
+Jessica Lohrey is a Certified Yoga Therapist practicing in the Greater Cincinnati area, Hamilton and Oxford, OH.
 She offers private yoga sessions and mentorship for yoga teachers.
 Jessica believes in freedom for all living beings.